How to plant angelicas

 Angelicas are spectacular plants loved by pollinators producing large aromatic umbells, held on tall contrasting red stems.
 Fantastic planted at the back of the border, in woodland settings or near water, these architectural plants will bring colour, height and drama to the summer garden; try mixing with crocosmias, dahlias, heleniums, hemerocallises, kniphofias or ligularias.
 Their flowers can be used in fresh and dried flower bouquets.

-Angelicas are supplied in 9 cm pots.
-Always unpack and plant on arrival.
+- Angelicas are supplied in 9 cm pots.
+Always unpack and plant on arrival

 Potential problems, pests and diseases: